parkjoon/myretail/README.md

   * isPriceValid helper
     * Returns true for any valid whole number
+    * Converts input to number
     * Returns true for up to 2 decimal places
   * getProduct helper
+    * Returns product details and priceInfo
     * Returns cached value if found
-    * Returns product details and priceInfo
+    * Returns price info when product details call fails
-    * Returns no data when product details call fails
+    * Returns product details when product price info call fails
-    * Returns no data when product price info call fails
+    * Returns no data when both product details and price info calls fail
     * Sets product cache when data resolves successfully
-  * LRU Cache
+  * Product Cache (LRU)
     * Can set max size of cache with constructor
     * Can get value from cache with key
     * Can set value in cache with key and value